Sister shields sibling from dust during 36-hour wait for help after quake – KION546

 With each hour, hope of finding other families fades in freezing temperatures that have made survival harder even for those who managed to escape the crumbled buildings.

-The Al-Sayed’s home is in Idlib governorate, a rebel-controlled area in northern Syria, where at least 1,220 people have died, according to the Syrian Civil Defense, a humanitarian aid group more commonly known as the “White Helmets.”
+The Al-Sayeds' home is in Idlib governorate, a rebel-controlled area in northern Syria.
+At least 1,730 people have died in rebel-controlled territory, according to the Syrian Civil Defense, a humanitarian aid group more commonly known as the "White Helmets."

 The group said Tuesday the number of dead and injured is "expected to rise significantly due to the presence of hundreds of families under the rubble."

-At least 1,280 deaths have been confirmed in government-controlled parts of Syria, state-run news agency SANA reported, taking the total Syrian toll beyond 2,500.
+At least 1,262 deaths have been confirmed in government-controlled parts of Syria, state-run news agency SANA reported, taking the total Syrian toll at almost 3,000.

 Aid is slowly reaching those in need, but even before the quake, the United Nations said 70% of Syria's population needed humanitarian assistance.